adriaan-vd-graaf/genome_integration/README.md

 ## Requirements

 Everything was tested on Ubuntu 18.04 and macOSX, we assume other distributions of linux work as well.
-All analyses can be run on non-standard hardware.
+All analyses can be run on standard hardware.

 Requirements are:
 - GCC C and C++ compiler (`gcc`, `g++`)